 When to travel to the Arctic

-The climate of the Arctic Circle is characterised by long, bone-chillingly cold winters and short, cool summers.
-The extreme weather is all part of the experience of travelling in one of the world’s wildest and most remote places.
+The climate of the Arctic Circle is characterised by long, bone-chillingly cold winters and short, cool summers, although due to global warming, the weather the world over is becoming increasingly unpredictable and extreme.
+But this is all part of the experience of travelling in one of the planet’s wildest and most remote places.
 There are areas to be explored all year round and every season has its appeal.
 We would be delighted to help you choose the best time for you to go.

 Winter: October to May